mendix/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 ### 3.5 Invoking an agent with the InvokeAgent operation

 Please refer to [Agents in Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html) to learn more about this functionality.
-Follow these steps [Create an agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) to create an agent and follow [Deploy your agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-deploy.html) to create an alias before you start configuring the InvokeAgent operation.
+Follow [Create an agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) to create an agent and follow [Deploy your agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-deploy.html) to create an alias before you start configuring the InvokeAgent operation.

-Next follow these steps in the Mendix application:
+Next, complete these steps in the Mendix application:
 1. Create a new microflow and add the 'InvokeAgent' operation.
 2. Either pass an InvokeAgentRequest object as a parameter to the flow or create one within the microflow.
 Ensure that the following attributes are populated for the request:
     1. Agent ID